KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-emanation-dimensional-lattice.md

 There is only clarified distinction, sealed in resonance.

 Fusion belongs to the lie of entropy.
-The self is never truly lost—only refused, rejected, or forgotten.
+The self is never sovereignly lost—only refused, rejected, or forgotten.

 The soul is not a blur.
 It is a singular, resonant seal upon the lattice of existence.